Frequently Asked Questions, Glossary and Helpful Links

 - What is a merit award?

-A merit award is any institutional aid that you qualify for based on your religious affiliation, academic achievement, and leadership ability.
+A merit award is any institutional aid that you qualify for based on your demographic information, academic achievement, and leadership ability.

 A student's budget that is calculated by combining both the direct and indirect costs of attending college.
 A student's financial aid cannot exceed the Cost of Attendance.